emmaalbury/CV/README.md

 ## Emma Albury

-I am full stack junior web developer.
+I am full-stack junior web developer.
 I am obsessed with learning and exploration.
 Considering the endless learning, possibilities, and challenges we must face as developers, I feel it's a perfect occupation for me.

 I believe technology can be used as a powerful tool for the advancement of all.
 I feel passionately about creating content that is more diverse and inclusive and more importantly, playing my part in clearing space, creating opportunities and a culture where minorities can become developers themselves so that they can reap the benefits of such positions and create content that suits a more diverse range of wants and needs.
 The future is looking increasingly tech focused and I want play a part in making that future a beautiful one.